Covid outdoor seating structures – can we say it?

 Here are some ongoing costs to consider:

-- weatherproofing and maintaining for winter dining, with heating (fuel) and protection from rain.
+- Weatherproofing and maintaining for winter dining, with heating (fuel) and protection from rain.

 - City permit costs (we’ll use Portland as an example):